 TIMS card and permit for Annapurna Circuit

 For Annapurna circuit trek you have to get Annapurna Conservation Area permit (ACAP) and a TIMS card.
-Both can be obtained at the Tourism Information Center in Pokhara (about 1,5 km from Lakeside) or in Kathmandu.
+Both can be obtained at the Tourist Information Center in Pokhara (about 1,5 km from Lakeside) or in Kathmandu.
 We got ours in Pokhara, the office is opened Mon to Sun from 10am to 5pm.
 Note!
-Immigration office is located in the same building you can extend your visa there.
-To get a TIMS (trekkers information management system) card and a permit you’ll need your passport, insurance (nobody asks to show it you but need the details to fill in the form), a contact person in Nepal (we usually give our hotel details) and 4 photos (can be taken at the office free of charge).
+The immigration office is located in the same building you can extend your visa there.
+To get a TIMS (trekkers information management system) card and a permit you’ll need your passport, insurance (nobody asks to show it to you but need the details to fill in the form), a contact person in Nepal (we usually give our hotel details) and 4 photos (can be taken at the office free of charge).

 To get TIMS card;

-- First, fill the form that you get at the counter (name, insurance number, passport details, address in Nepal, contact information etc.)
+- First, fill the form that you get at the counter (name, insurance number, passport details, address in Nepal, contact information, etc.)